-I was delighted when Katharina reached out to me about sharing her home.
+I was delighted when Katharina reached out to me about sharing her home on Living With Kids.
 She and her family built their home in the German countryside.
 The details feels smart and carefully chosen, and the whole home is beautifully put together.
 As I looked at the photos, I noticed the European influence — the scale feels different than American homes, and there are nooks and crannies to discover.
 Katharina has wonderful things to say about understanding what makes us happy, and how we spend our time.
 It was a refreshing read for me this week.
 Welcome, Katharina!

 I am Katharina, and my husband, Christian, and I live in a village close to Hannover in the North of Germany, Europe.
 We have three little boys, Johann (10), Anton (8), and Emil (3).
 Life is turbulent, loud, wild, funny, and sometimes really exhausting.